ShahzainAhmed/RemovePunctuation/README.md

-## Remove Punctuation from a string:
+## Remove Punctuation from a String:
-removes punctuation from the program.